Excel Divide by Zero Errors Driving You Nuts? Try These Simple Fixes

 I got the Excel error in cell E7 because I tried to divide my Cost value in C7 by my Catalog Count in D7.
 It’s a division by zero error message.

-I ran an ad that cost $77.45 and generated 0 catalog requests.
+These figures were from an ad that cost $77.45 and generated 0 catalog requests.
 In other words, I was asking Microsoft Excel to divide $77.45 by zero.
 Oops.

 The second reason Excel displays this error for cell E11 was because cell D11 is blank.
 It’s hard to see because the tooltip overlays the cell value.